What human genome assembly and coordinate system is Ensembl using?

 Finding the new coordinates for your region of interest

-The GRC produce minor assembly releases to GRCh37 on a regular basis, approximately every three months.
-We incorporate these assembly updates, known as "patches" into GRCh37.
+The GRC will produce minor assembly releases to GRCh38 on a regular basis.
+We incorporate these assembly updates, known as "patches" into GRCh38, as we did for GRCh37.
 By default, the chromosome coordinates do not change when we update the human assembly to the most recent minor release.
 Instead, we're adding additional alternate sequences to the assembly that can be swapped in on request.

-When we update GRCh37 to the latest patch release, the assembly name is appended with the patch number.
-For example, the second minor assembly release for GRCh37 was called GRCh37.p2.
-The seventh minor assembly release for GRCh37 was called GRCh37.p7.
-Find more information about human patches and haplotypes here.
+When we update GRCh38 to the latest patch release, the assembly name is appended with the patch number.
+For example, the first minor assembly release to become available for GRCh38 will be called GRCh38.p1.